 All in all, this comprehensive guide should give you the confidence you need to make the right choice for yourself or the special senior in your life.

 Before we dive into discussing the best adjustable beds there are available, it's worth looking at what these beds actually are and how they work.
-These mattresses are similar to a hospital bed in that you can adjust them as you wish, making it ideal for seniors who need help getting out of bed and/or may be suffering from back and joint pain.
+These mattresses are similar to a hospital bed in that you can adjust them as you wish, making them ideal for seniors who need help getting out of bed and/or maybe suffering from back and joint pain.

 According to projections by the CDC, over 78 million Americans aged 18 and above are expected to be diagnosed with arthritis.
 This makes investments like adjustable beds even more important, especially as you age.
 If you've ever felt random pains in your legs or back as you sleep, you have an idea of just how useful adjustable beds can be.